RayHightower/RayHightower.com/_posts/2016-01-18-firefox-404-lunrjs.markdown

 * The separate branch enabled us to experiment confidently and aggressively, knowing that we could always go back to square one (`master`) if troubleshooting caused serious damage.

-* After we created a working solution in the `firefox` branch, we tested it throughly, and merged it into the `master` branch.
+* After we created a working solution in the `firefox` branch, we tested it thoroughly, and merged it into the `master` branch.

 * While writing this article, re-creating the problem was as easy as checking out one of the broken commits in the `firefox` branch.
 The `master` branch remained pristine throughout.